Trump Administration Aims To Loosen Obama-Era Truck Safety Rules

 "Once your work day starts, then 14 hours later, it has to end," Spencer says.
 "It doesn't take into account delays that you may encounter at a shipper or receiver, or as a result of construction or congestion, or maybe a crash on the road."

-Such delays can waste several hours while a driver is on the clock — and that's a huge for truckers because most are paid not by the hour, but by the mile.
+Such delays can waste several hours while a driver is on the clock — and that's a huge problem for truckers because most are paid not by the hour, but by the mile.
 So while most truck drivers are working around the schedules of everyone else, Spencer says "the regulations sort of fly in the face of that.
 It's just nuttiness."

 And in a few weeks the government may be able to better track truckers' hours, because they'll be required to use electronic logging devices, or ELDs.
 In the process, the industry will eliminate the use of old paper log books to track hours, a system that dates back to the Roosevelt administration in the 1930s.
 The documents sometimes are called "comic books" because they're so easily fudged.

-Many midsize and bigger trucking companies are on board and already use ELDs across their fleets, but many independent drivers and owner-operators balk at the mandate, citing the cost of of the devices — the most popular of which run nearly $500.
+Many midsize and bigger trucking companies are on board and already use ELDs across their fleets, but many independent drivers and owner-operators balk at the mandate, citing the cost of the devices — the most popular of which run nearly $500.
 They're asking the Trump administration for a delay and exemptions for drivers with good safety records.

 Safety advocates say there is good reason for the ELD mandate: Fatigue is a common factor in truck-related crashes.